How does a virtual run work?

 I’ve signed up for the run, now what happens?

 Your race packet will be mailed to the address you’ve provided through PayPal.
 The packet will include a finisher medal and race bib.
-You will have the entire week of April 19 through 25, 2020 to complete your 5K distance.
-We encourage you to wear your race shirt and race bib and have fun!
+You will have the entire week of Medical Laboratory Professionals Week to complete your 5K distance.
+We encourage you to wear your race bib and have fun!
 As much as Lab Week Run is a fundraiser, it is also a way to promote visibility of our profession in your community.
-We are a vital member of the Healthcare Team and we want to celebrate during our nationally recognized week.
+We are a vital member of the healthcare team and we want to celebrate during our nationally recognized week.

 Should I dress up?

 This is entirely up to you.
-We have people dress up every year and hope to see more this year as this event is about promoting our profession during the week celebrating us.
+We have people dress up every year and hope to see more, as this event is about promoting our profession during the week celebrating us.

 How do I keep track of my time/pace?